 About us

-Our intern:
+Our Pastor:

 The Londons are from Ontario, Canada, and have been living in the United States since July 2020, when they moved to Indiana.
 Jacob graduated from Mid America Reformed Seminary (MARS) in May 2022.
 Prior to their move to the States, Jacob was studying part-time with the Reformed Presbyterian Theological Seminary while pastoring an RCA congregation in Whitby, Ontario, for nearly five years.

 Jacob and Lisa were both raised in the Free Methodist Church of Canada and met at an FMCC campground.
-They have been married for five years (2016) and have two children: Calvin and Elizabeth.
+They have been married for six years (2016) and have two children: Calvin and Elizabeth.
 They have enjoyed living in the United States and are getting to know Michigan now too.

-Jacob London
+Rev. Jacob London

-Mid-America Reformed Theological Seminary
+Mid-America Reformed Seminary Graduate

 What to Expect: